 Okay… the dough is rolled out, formed into loaves, and diagonal slits have been made on top of the loaves, and the dough has risen again.
 Time to bake!!!!
 Bake the bread for 15-20 minutes, and then it is DONE!

-Hey… we made homemade french bread… It’s a MIRACLE!
+Hey- guess what?
+We just made homemade French bread… It’s a MIRACLE!
 Miracle Bread, that is!

 The golden brown loaves of Miracle Bread sure look good, straight out of the oven!
 I sure could slice a piece right now, and gobble it up (with some butter, of course).

 Time for a warm slice, with some butter!
 Isn’t it nice looking?
-Yay… Miracle Bread success!
+Yay- we have Miracle Bread success!

 Don’t be afraid to try this “no kneading necessary” miracle bread.
 If you can stir ingredients, and roll out dough, you CAN make this!
 Most of the prep time involved is really just the sitting around, waiting for the dough to rise.